Meet the Artist // Paula Garcia Sans

 This term came to me after visiting this village in Catalonia.
 It refers to how the past influences the present and continues to haunt us.
 When I think about Spain, I often hear people say: “Yeah, but Franco died in 1975, so nothing of him remains today.”
 The reality is that he and his legacy are still present, and that is a significant part of the Spanish social context.

 Hauntology is often associated with something negative, most people think of scary ghostly presences when I mention this concept.
 But it can also be connected to positive experiences or legacies from the past.
 I try through my work to move away from the terrifying connotations people usually attach to ghosts.
-I have read a lot from the British thinker Mark Fisher, who writes about hauntology, and I get the sense that this negative association comes from British culture and the ghost stories of the Victorian era, which were used as a metaphor to critique social pressures and anxieties of the time, carrying a torturous connotation.
+I get the sense that a lot of this negative association comes from British culture and the ghost stories of the Victorian era, which were used as a metaphor to critique social pressures and anxieties of the time, carrying a torturous connotation.
 But back in time, ghosts were not necessarily seen as frightening.
-The stories evoked the Holy Spirit, someone who is always close by to protect you, or the presence of a loved one who, after passing away, returned as an angel to check on you or simply keep you company.
+The stories evoked ancestors, the Holy Spirit, someone who is always close by to protect you, or the presence of a loved one who, after passing away, returned as an angel to check on you or simply keep you company.